 Submit your application for your graduate research degree online.
 Quote course code MR-PHILEIT.

 For admission to Graduate Research Degree Candidature and Scholarship, you must submit a course application.
-If you are a new student and have applied for a Graduate Research Degree in the Melbourne School of Engineering by the relevant closing date, you will be automatically considered for Melbourne Research Scholarships.
+If you are a new student and have applied for a Graduate Research Degree in the Faculty of Engineering and IT by the relevant closing date, you will be automatically considered for Melbourne Research Scholarships.
 You do not need to submit a separate application for Melbourne Research Scholarships.